rsdoiel/antennaApp/antenna.1.md

 writes it an HTML file using the the same basename.
 If OUTPUT_NAME is set it uses that name for the HTML file generated.
 (NOTE: he page action only renders and HTML file.
 If does not get included in a collection or result in as a listing in an RSS file.)
-The page action is useful for pages likey an about page, home page, and search page.
+The page action is useful for pages likely an about page, home page, and search page.
 NOTE: __The Markdown processed via page action will allow "unsafe" HTML to pass through.
 Only use page if you trust the Markdown document!!!__